matthewweaver/dask-data-pipeline/README.md

 The US Softball League has entered into an agreement with Unity Golf Club to provide a common set of membership benefits to both organizations.
 But there are problems: the data is not entirely compatible.
 To help these two fine organizations, clean up the data and provide some simple statistics.

 ## Challenge Overview

-Write a small python application to process and analyze the data provided in the included files.
+Write a small Python or Go application to process and analyze the data provided in the included files.

 **Be sure to set aside at least 15-30 minutes near the end of the session to ensure Part 3 gets completed.**

-The objective is not necessarily to _finish_ the exercise, it's just to observe how one proceeds through the work required.
+The objective is not necessarily to _finish_ the exercise, it's to observe how you proceeds through the work required.
 Use the exercise as an opportunity to show what **quality production code** looks like.

-> We recommend using the pandas package for this exercise.
+> If using Python we recommend using the `pandas` package for this exercise.

 ## Guidelines